 The Trinity College community is composed of a large, diverse student population spread out across the 100-acre campus.
 In each class of undergraduates, it is likely that one or more of the students will have special needs due to mobility or illness issues.
-Campus Safety will work with the Office of Residential Life to identify such persons and set special policies and procedures to safeguard them in times of emergency on campus.
+Campus Safety will work with the Office of the Bantam Network Residential Community to identify such persons and set special policies and procedures to safeguard them in times of emergency on campus.